-The opinions expressed in this presentation are intended for informational purposes only, and are not formal opinions of, nor binding on, the Board of Governors of the Federal Reserve System or any other agency.
+e opinions expressed in this presentation are intended for informati reposes only, and are not formal opinions of, nor binding on, the Boo

 Update on 2017 Upstart NAL

 - In September 2017, and under the previous NAL policy, the Bureau announced a NAL to Upstart Network, Inc. - Upstart's underwriting model uses traditional underwriting data and various categories of alternative data, including information related to borrowers' education and employment history. - The NAL references the application of ECOA and its implementing regulation, Regulation B, to Upstart's use of alternative data and machine learning for its underwriting and pricing model. - In August 2019, the Bureau published a blog post update on credit access and the Upstart NAL.